Recipes & Cooking

 Courtesy Chef Adrian Davila

 People always want to go for the big 25-pound birds, but those giant turkeys never cook evenly.
 “Instead go with a medium-sized turkey, about 13 to 15 pounds. is the best.
 If you have a big bunch, it’s better to get two medium-sized turkeys rather than one giant one,” says Chef Adrian Davila, of Davila’s BBQ.
 They’re easier to manage and won’t dry out in the oven.
-Our free Thanksgiving planner will also help guarantee the day is a success.
+Check out these easy mouthwatering Thanksgiving side dishes all your guests will love.

 Courtesy Chef Adrian Davila